jimlyas/jimlyas/README.md

 Majoring in Information System.
 I'm passionate about learning programming especially **Android Application Development**.
 Fascinating by Cloud Computing, i'm learning **Google Cloud Platform** on the side.
 Futhermore, i took **Enterprise Resource Planning** (ERP) using SAP and Odoo.

-- 🔭 Working for Telkom Indonesia
+- 🔭 Working for Accenture
 - 🌱 Cloud Computing Enthusiast
 - 👯 Certified in multiple SAP modules
 - 🥅 Personal Goals: Be more involved in many activities with colleagues and friends